-I was just straightening and cleaning up the showroom at the studio today.
-It is a boring, but necessary chore with absolutely no glamour to it.
-The most interesting thing about it is to me is keeping a running estimate of how many granddaddy long leg spiders I have vacuumed up so far.
-(By my estimate, the number is HUGE!)
+I was straightening and cleaning up the showroom at the studio today.
+It is a tedious but necessary chore with absolutely no glamour to it.
+The most exciting thing about it is keeping a running estimate of how many granddaddy long leg spiders I have vacuumed up so far.
+(By my calculation, the number is HUGE!)

-Anyway, toward the end of the task I glanced out into the studio.
-There I watched one of the gaffer’s working with a renter.
-Together they had come up with an interesting glass blowing form, it was a geometric/ minamalist type look with an organic-like area at one corner.
-The pattern, color, scale and formed seemed to be working well.
-That is..until it was carried over to the crack off bucket, dunked in the water and shattered into a thousand pieces.
+Anyway, toward the end of the task, I glanced out into the studio.
+There I observed one of the gaffers working with a renter.
+Together, they came up with a new glass blowing form; it was a geometric/ minimalist look with an organic-like area at one corner.
+The pattern, color, scale, and form seemed to be working well.
+That is until it was carried to the crack-off bucket, dunked in water, and shattered into a thousand pieces.

 ——————Michael Kerry Brown